 The Page Layout Tab of Excel 2007

 Excel 2007 adds a new view called Page Layout, which allows you to see how your worksheet will print and lets you add a header and/or footer.
 The commands and options that you will find under the Page Layout tab will allow you to adjust how your document will look on paper.
 The page layout tab of Excel 2007 is mostly used for page setting options.
-For instance there are commands that you are going to use for setting margins, orientation, and setting size of the page.
+For instance, there are commands that you are going to use for setting margins, orientation, and setting size of the page.
 It is divided into five groups that are discussed here in details.
 This article will help you understand these options and use them to present your document in the best possible way.

 Page Layout Tab Excel 2007

-Colours – this tool will change the colours for the current selected theme.
+Colours – this tool will change the colours of the currently selected theme.

 Fonts – this command will change the fonts for the theme you are currently using.

 Effects – this will change the effects for the current theme in use.
-There are different built in effects that can be used for instance metro, office, urban, apex, among others.
+There are differently built-in effects that can be used for instance metro, office, urban, apex, among others.

 Margins – the page setup group starts with the margins command which is used to set the margin sizes for the entire document or the current section of the document you are preparing.